Saidul-Shiblee/chobi/README.md

 So took the help of Frank van Puffelen(Google cloud Employee) and solved the problem accordingly. [**here**](https://stackoverflow.com/questions/71702368/why-promise-all-in-below-code-returning-an-empty-array) is the link to my stackoverflow post.

 ## Second:
-The second most exciting challenges that i faced, is while working on editing a post with mulitple pictures.Because for a post with single image is easy enough to edit.but for multiple page i had to pull all the images from database populate them on the same modal that i used to for a new post and if user remove a picture from the list i had delete it before updaing the post.However,Though it took me some times to get around this but i solved that by myself.
+The second most exciting challenges that i faced, is while working on editing a post with multiple pictures.
+Because for a post with single image is easy enough to edit.
+But for multiple page i had to pull all the images from database populate them on the same modal that i used to for a new post and if user remove a picture from the list i had delete it before updating the post.
+However, though it took me some times to get around this but i solved that by myself.